the governing body

 Mr Paul Hooper – Chair of Governors

-I have been a governor at St Joseph’s Catholic school since 2001, I arrived knowing very little about the school, education or how a school ran, indeed my only introduction had been from my wife, an ex pupil herself and what I had heard from the then Head during an open evening after we had selected the school for my daughter.
+I have been a governor at St Joseph’s Catholic school since 2001.
+I arrived knowing very little about the school, education or how a school ran; indeed, my only introduction had been from my wife (an ex-pupil), and what I had heard from the then Head during an open evening after we had selected the school for my daughter.

-I was asked to take the Chair after my first year and I have been asked to stand every year since, a post that has provided huge pleasure, enormous pride and extreme levels of frustration at times.
-I have led the school from Challenging Measures through to a top five place in the GCSE league tables, through the appointment of three Head teachers and the successful bid/build of some fantastic new facilities.
-Fingers crossed the sports hall isn’t that far away.
+I was asked to take the Chair after my first year and I have been asked to stand every year since, a post that has provided huge pleasure, enormous pride, and extreme levels of frustration at times.
+I have led the school from Challenging Measures through to a top five place in the GCSE league tables, through the appointment of three Headteachers and the successful bid/build of some fantastic new facilities.

-I am a father of three, each has excelled at St Josephs, both my daughters went on to University and are heading for careers in education, my son has recently received his GCSE results which enabled him to get his first choice place at his chosen college to study A levels.
+I am a father of three, all of which have excelled at St Josephs - both my daughters went on to University and are heading for careers in education, and my son has recently received his GCSE results which enabled him to get his first choice place at his chosen college to study A levels.

 Mr C John Hawkins – Vice Chair of Governors

 St. Joseph’s has made tremendous progress in recent years and is working hard to become outstanding.
 It is a school which cares passionately about all of its pupils and is determined to bring out the best in each one of them.

 I have been a governor since 1994 and have always been proud to be associated with the school and with its ethos.
 It strives to provide a high quality learning experience for each pupil and its success is borne out by the results which are achieved.